 If You Don’t Have a Budget

-We know budgeting isn’t fun but if you don’t have a month-by-month budget, work on combing through your bank statements, paychecks, and credit card statements to build a realistic budget.
+We understand that budgeting isn’t fun but if you don’t have a month-by-month budget, work on combing through your bank statements, paychecks, and credit card statements to build a realistic budget.
 Prioritize paying off high-interest debts, mortgages, and other debts when formulating your budget.
 Be honest with yourself about where you’ve been spending a little more than necessary and build personal awareness of discretionary spending.

 If You Receive a Layoff Notice